How to keep well at home during

 cycling magazine subscriptions for them or find new routes to talk to them about.
 If their favourite restaurant has changed,

-make plan to take them to the new favourite restaurant when things get better
+make a plan to take them to the new favourite restaurant when things get better

 Chat/video call using group chats like:

 With whatsapp and Zoom, you can even video call multiple people at the same time!